fabrica-land/fabrica-connectors/trust_agreement.md

 # Fabrica Trust Agreement

-This Trust Agreement (*“Agreement”*) is entered into via issuing a Digital Asset (*"NFT"*) through the `mint()` function on the Fabrica Smart Contract (*"Smart Contract"*) by the Grantor using their private key on the Ethereum Blockchain.
-The Trust Name, Agreement and other identifiers are available in the metadata linked to the NFT that can be retrieved by calling the function `tokenURI()` of the Smart Contract.
-The Trust is entered into at the time the mint transaction has been confirmed on the Ethereum Blockchain.
+This Trust Agreement (*“Agreement”*) is entered into by the Grantor via minting an NFT on the Fabrica Smart Contract.
+The relevant information of this trust (the "Trust"), including the Trust Name, is available and can be found in the NFT Metadata.
+The Trust is entered into at the time the [Fabrica Mint] transaction has been confirmed on the Ethereum Blockchain.

 ## Recitals

 - Whereas blockchain smart contracts allow for a secure and interoperable way of tracking ownership of digital assets through use of an electronic legdger to immutably track, document and verify all transactions.
 As a consequence, new platforms and methods are being developed to store and transact on real assets.
 - Whereas the grantor wants to connect/tie ownership of the real property to the NFT so as to benefit from fully digital operations.
 - Whereas on issuance of the NFT, the grantor has attached this Agreement to act as the operating agreement of the entity holding the real property.
 For the purpose of standardization, the grantor and any subsequent party to this agreement intend to keep all the identifing information of this Agreement stored in the NFT to which this contract has been attached.
 All the operations, definitions and procedures related to the NFT and this Agreement will be stored in this Agreement.
-- Whereas the nature of this Trust is to allow the Beneficial Owner to utilize blockchain technology to manage their ownership of the subject property and facilitate any future transfer of beneficial ownership.
-The Trustee has the power and authority to deal with the subject property only to the extent directed by the Beneficial Owner, who otherwise holds all economic and beneficial rights to the subject property.
-The Beneficial Owner (who may change from time to time and is at all times defined as the person/entity presently in possession of the NFT) is entitled to income, maintains the sole right of termination, and is treated as the owner of the subject property for all federal, state and local tax purposes.
+- Whereas the nature of this Trust is to allow the Beneficiary to utilize blockchain technology to manage their ownership of the subject property and facilitate any future transfer of beneficial ownership.
+The Trustee has the power and authority to deal with the subject property only to the extent directed by the Beneficiary, who otherwise holds all economic and beneficial rights to the subject property.
+The Beneficiary (who may change from time to time and is at all times defined as the person/entity presently in possession of the NFT) is entitled to income, maintains the sole right of termination, and is treated as the owner of the subject property for all federal, state and local tax purposes.
 - Whereas the parties intend to treat all operations done via blockchain as final, similarly to those performed in traditional real estate transactions.
 Further, the parties intend and agree to treat digital signatures with the same legal consequence of wet signatures.
 - Now, therefore, in consideration of the agreements and obligations set forth herein and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows: